 Choosing a mediator and a consulting attorney are critical steps in preparing for divorce mediation.
 In our next post we will talk about taking the next steps.

 Are you ready to start the mediation process now?
-Give us a call and schedule a free consultation today.
+Give us a call and schedule an initial consultation today.